 Word War Two veteran Len took part in the Normandy landings and Operation Market Garden.
-Now in his nineties, he lives at Care For Veterans in Worthing, one of over 40 charities we proudly funded last year.
+Now in his nineties, he lives at Care For Veterans in Worthing, one of the charities we proudly fund.

 Originally from Elephant and Castle, Len joined the Royal Army Service Corps as a motorcycle despatch rider as a young 20-year-old.
 He married in early June 1944, and just four days later was posted to France as part of the Normandy landings.

 Len arrived in Normandy on the 14th June, eight days into the operation.
 He explained, “You had to climb down this rope netting which hung down the side of the boat.
 Each of us was carrying a pack of ammunition on our back which weighed pretty much the same as you.
 Then when we got down to a certain point, someone shouted ‘Jump!’ and you had to fall backwards, someone caught you and pushed you onto the smaller landing craft to take you to shore.”

 As a despatch rider, Len’s jobs included delivering despatches to units or escorting convoys.
 Len explained, “You were often on your own for long periods of time.
 I used to carry a tin with me that had holes punched all around the sides, half filled with soil.
 Then you would add some fuel and light it, and that was your stove!
 I’d cook my tins of meat and veg on there for dinner.”